Distorted or skewed image on the monitor

 Tip: If your monitor screen is black, see our No display or black screen on a computer monitor page for steps in solving this problem.

-Restart your computer, if your monitor looks fine until it starts Windows, you are encountering a video resolution or other driver issue.
-Make sure your video drivers are up-to-date and that your resolution is not set too high for the graphics card.
+Restart your computer.
+If the display on the monitor looks fine until the computer starts to load Windows, you are encountering a video resolution or other driver issue.
+Make sure your video drivers are up-to-date and that the video resolution is not set too high for the graphics card.

 Loose or defective cable

 You may receive a distorted image when the cable is loose or defective.
 Disconnect the video cable (usually a DVI, VGA, HDMI cable) going from the back of the computer and verify that no pins are bent, burnt or broken.
 Once verified, re-connect the monitor cable.